derrix060/MutationTestingPresentation/README.md

 ### Virtual Environment

-This step is not essencial, but is recommended.
+This step is not essential, but is recommended.

 #### Download and install `conda`